 Alcohol is one of the most abused substances in the United States.
 Whether it’s on holidays or all year round, alcohol consumption is something that many people indulge in.
 In fact, alcohol abuse is one of the top reasons for preventable deaths in the country.
 It even tops that of opioid deaths.
 When people drink alcohol, they often feel like they want to participate in different activities such as going to parties, dancing, and hanging out with friends.
 This may lead people to wonder is alcohol a stimulant?

 Other people may feel more tired when drinking alcohol and even get to the point where they pass out.
-Whether you feel energetic or extremely drowsy, excessive drinking requires the help of an alcohol addiction rehab in Portland Oregon.
+Whether you feel energetic or extremely drowsy, excessive drinking requires the help of an alcohol addiction rehab program in Portland, Oregon.

 Alcohol affects the central nervous system when it enters the body, which is what drugs do.
 Therefore, alcohol is considered a drug.
 When people first start drinking they feel relaxed and loosened up.
 People may talk more freely than normal.
 In addition, they may feel less inhibited.
 These feelings and behaviors make you feel stimulated or active, so people are getting the stimulant effects of alcohol.
 However, this doesn’t mean that alcohol is a stimulant.